 In prison, without access to the equipment and coaching that most elite athletes enjoy, what were your key tools for training for your first race?

 Early on I relied mostly on my mental state and desire.
-I knew that If I turned the resourcefulness and hustle I had used on the streets towards becoming an athlete I would find a way to overcome my circumstances.
+I knew that If I turned the pain, resourcefulness and hustle I had used on the streets towards becoming an athlete I would find a way to overcome my circumstances.
 It was pure hunger to do whatever I needed to do in order to get my training in.
 For a long time it was running stairs and all bodyweight exercises.
 Later it would become running 30 (ish) laps around a small, triangular rec yard to put together a mile.
 I couldn’t swim or ride a bike, but began to rehearse them mentally.
 The real training began when I got out of prison, when I got a bike (on lease initially) and learned to swim.
 It was all hustle and drive, powered by the vision I had created for myself.
 Eventually, the tools I would rely most heavily on would be the help and guidance of others.

 Where do you feel the most inspired?